 - Make a database with establishments that sell toothfish in the region.

-- Organize seminars and conferences to alert the public about the status of toothfish.
+- Organize seminars and conferences to alert about the status of toothfish.

-- Request that restaurants, shops and television channels stop marketing the consumption of toothfish.
+- Request restaurants, shops and television channels to stop marketing the consumption of toothfish.